cnncnnzh/PymatgenUsage/README.md

 # PymatgenUsage
-A collection of python codes which simplies the usage of pymatgen packages.
+A collection of python codes which simply the usage of pymatgen packages.

 function lists:
 >"gen_all()": generate .cif files